Vivianne Miedema: Personal life

-Miedema is in a relationship with England footballer and Former Arsenal teammate Beth Mead.
+From 2022 to the present, Miedema is in a relationship with England footballer, former Arsenal and as of 2026 current Manchester City teammate Beth Mead.
 Miedema was previously in a relationship with Scottish footballer and ex-Bayern Munich and Arsenal teammate, Lisa Evans, for six years.
 Miedema picked up a Scottish accent when she dated Evans.

 Her younger brother, Lars, is also a footballer, who as of 2020 was playing for FC Den Bosch.
-Known for her lack of interest in overtly celebrating her goals, she made a rare exception upon becoming the Netherlands' top scorer in 2019 after her brother insisted she mark the achievement.
+Known for her lack of interest in overtly celebrating her goals, she has made the rare exception such as when she became Netherlands' top scorer in 2019 after her brother insisted she mark the achievement.
+Her first WSL goal after returning from her ACL injury in January 2024 or when she scored her 100th goal for the Netherlands (becoming the first Netherlands player to do so) during the Euros 2025.

 Miedema is a co-author of Vivianne voetbalt, a series of children's comic books featuring her, written in her native Dutch language.

-Miedema is studying for a UEFA-B coaching licence.
+Miedema has completed the course and got the UEFA-B coaching licence.
 In 2021, she earned a master's degree in Football Business from the Johan Cruyff Institute.

 In 2019, Miedema became an ambassador of War Child, a charity supporting children in war zones.
 In November 2021, Miedema joined the charity movement Common Goal, committing 1% of her salary to community organisations working with young people.
 Miedema said "I'm lucky to be living my dream and I feel the responsibility to help others live theirs too.
 I'm excited to join Common Goal and to be able to really scale the impact I can have off the field."
 In March 2022 she led Common Goal's emergency response to the help victims of Russia's invasion of Ukraine, together with Juventus player Paulo Dybala.
 In October 2024 she was one of over a hundred women's footballers to sign an open letter to urge FIFA to stop the Saudi Aramco sponsorship, on the grounds of human rights violations.

 In September 2022, Miedema opened a Cruyff Court bearing her name in Hoogeveen, on the location where she used to play as a child.

+In March 2026, Miedema is undergoing the final stages of completing the UEFA-A licence coaching course, including coaching Manchester City's U14 as part of the course training.